 During the 1990s, Westinghouse bought several radio stations and television stations, including CBS Inc. and Infinity Broadcasting Corporation.
 It then sold its industrial businesses and began solely focusing on radio and television broadcasting.

 In 1997, the company changed its name to CBS Corporation.
 In 2000, Viacom bought the CBS Corporation.

 Westinghouse Electric Lawsuits

 According to court documents, both Westinghouse Electric Co.
-LLC, and General Electric Co. were found liable for exposing Merwitz to asbestos via their asbestos-containing products that were distributed to the shipyards that he worked at.
-In turn, the companies were ordered to pay $7.25 million to the estate of Merkwitz.
+LLC and General Electric Co. were found liable for exposing Merwitz to asbestos via their asbestos-containing products that were distributed to the shipyards that he worked at.

 Occupations Affected by Westinghouse Electric

-Since Westinghouse’s asbestos-related products were distributed to many different industries, thousands of workers in different occupations were injured and affected, including:
+Since Westinghouse’s asbestos-related products were distributed to many different industries, workers in different occupations were also injured and affected, including:

 - Construction Workers

 Although Westinghouse manufactured products with asbestos, such as rods, light bulbs, and pipes, the company’s turbines caused the most damage.